shivsinghcse/namaste-react-js/Notes/Episode_1.md

 ## JS Engine

 - Browser have javascript engine in it. which execute the javascript code.
-- But browser does does not understand react code.
+- But browser does not understand react code.
 - so we have to get React into our project.

 **But how??**